 We encourage each employee to participate in an activity closely related to Spadel’s core business and for the benefit of society for one working day per year.

-A first edition was organised at Spa Monopole and Bru: 32% of workers participated in the Big Spring Clean (Grand Nettoyage de Printemps).
-Although the 50% participation goal was not achieved, this encouraging first edition helped to collect a lot of litter.
+A second edition was organised at Spa Monopole and Bru: 60% of workers (non-factory) participated in the Big Spring Clean (Grand Nettoyage de Printemps), almost doubling the participation rate from last year (32%) and well surpassing the 50% target.

 To become a best workplace according to the Great Place to Work standard, in every country and entity.

 Spadel wants to be a place where people like to work.
 To strengthen our organizational culture we work with the globally active Great Place to Work.
 Its recognition is based on the perception of employees and the employers policy.